Skip to main content

 5. Right-click the file and select Open With.

-7. In the text editor, make any necessary modifications to the .ini file.
+7. In the text editor, make any necessary modifications to the file.
 For complete information on the MSLSAM.ini settings, refer to the related topics.

 8. Use menu path: File > Save.

-9. Close ☒ the text editor.
+9. Close the text editor.
+The changes are saved.

 General settings